Collecting Full RegEx Logs

-The filter is designed to add filtering rules based on your business requirements to help you filter out valuable log data.
-If the filtering rule is the Perl regular expression and the created filtering rule is the hit rule, the log that matches the regular expression can be collected and reported.
+The filter is designed to add log collection and filtering rules according to your business needs to help you filter out valuable log data.
+The filtering rule is a Perl regular expression, and the created filtering rule is a hit rule, that is, the logs that match the regular expression will be collected and reported.

-The logical relationship between multiple filtering rules is AND.
-If multiple filtering rules are set for the same key, the rules are overwritten.
+The relationship between multiple filtering rules is "and" logic; if multiple filtering rules are configured for the same key name, the rules will be overwritten.

 9. Searches for logs